 Related procedures.
 Use the Explore procedure to examine the data before doing an analysis of variance.
 For a single dependent variable, use GLM Univariate.
 If you measured the same dependent variables on several occasions for each subject, use GLM Repeated Measures.

 Obtaining GLM Multivariate Tables

-Analyze > General Linear Model > Multivariate...
+- 1. From the menus choose: - Analyze > General Linear Model > Multivariate... - 2.
+Select at least two dependent variables.